 - You must perform the required actions, receive Holy Communion, make a sacramental confession, and pray for the intentions of the Holy Father.

-- It is preferred that you receive communion and pray for the intentions of the Holy Father on the same day that you perform the actions, but within several days before or after is acceptable.
+- It is preferred that you receive communion and pray for the intentions of the Holy Father on the same day that you perform the actions, but within within several days (about 20) before or after is acceptable.
 These must be performed for each indulgence sought.

-- Confession should be made within three weeks before or after the actions for the indulgence.
+- Confession should be made within within several days (about 20) before or after the actions for the indulgence.
 One confession can apply to many indulgences.

 - The usual prayers offered for the intentions of the Holy Father are one Our Father and one Hail Mary.